 Add the cocoa powder, vanilla extract. walnuts, raising and Turkish delight cut into small pieces.

 Roll the dough the spread the filling, leaving the edges clear, so the dough can be rolled back into a sausage.

 Grease a bread tin well, add the dough, and leave to rise again, for at least another hour or so.

 Preheat the oven to 180 degrees Celsius (350 Fahrenheit).

 Beat the whole egg, and brush some all over the top of the dough.

-Bake for 45 minutes or until a skewer inserted in the middle comes out clean.
+Bake on the middle rack for 45 minutes or until a skewer inserted in the middle comes out clean.

 Remove from the oven, leave to cool, then run a sharp knife around the edges, it should come out easily.

 - If you'd like to see the ingredients listed in cups and ounces, please check the US Customary Link.

 - Also, the amount of ingredients changes depending on the servings, so click on the number listed to change it to the number you prefer.